VCCRI/MetaDenovo/README.md

 See the Cromwell documentation for details - https://cromwell.readthedocs.io/en/stable/

-## We have tested MetaDenovo using Cromwell on Amazon Web Services :
+We have tested MetaDenovo using Cromwell on Amazon Web Services.

 Establishing Cromwell on AWS consists of three steps :